Because the United States is such a large country, there are plenty of things to see and do.

 The Taj Mahal has nothing on the Corn Palace in South Dakota.
 It’s a one-of-a-kind attraction showing just how significant the agriculture industry is to the Midwest.

 Corn Palace is the most visited attraction in Mitchell, with over half a million visitors.
-The large palace was built in 1892 with incredible design on the exterior and inside.
-There are lots of details put into the palace, such as pillars designed to look like corn.
+The large palace was built in 1892 and has an incredible design on the exterior and inside.
+The palace has many details, such as pillars designed to look like corn.

 Accommodation: Where to stay in Mitchell